AI Plagiarism: How To Check if AI Wrote This?

 All of these situations can bring severe and long-term professional consequences, that may be difficult to recover from as a younger adult.

 While most students who use plagiarized content are aware of their behaviors – some may not.
-It turns out that using AI as a help for essays and papers may also result in plagiarism:
+It turns out that using AI as a help for essays and papers may also result in plagiarism.

 Is Using AI Plagiarism?